TykTechnologies/tyk-helm-chart/README.md

 Follow the instructions in the Notes that follow the installation to find your Tyk login credentials.

 ## Installing TIB

+TIB is not necessary to install for Pro installations and it's functionality is included in the Tyk Dashboard API Manager.

 The Tyk Identity Broker (TIB) is a micro-service portal that provides a bridge between various Identity Management Systems such as LDAP, Social OAuth (e.g. GPlus, Twitter, GitHub), legacy Basic Authentication providers, to your Tyk installation (https://tyk.io/docs/getting-started/tyk-components/identity-broker/).

 Once you have installed `Gateway` and `Dashboard` component you can configure `tib.conf` and `profile.json`, you can read about how to configure them here https://github.com/TykTechnologies/tyk-identity-broker#how-to-configure-tib, and use helm upgrade command to install TIB.